willhbr/willhbr.github.io/_posts/2022/2022-04-22-shortcuts-is-a-cursed-minefield.md

 Being thorough, I tried changing the `Type` back to "Photo media"... and it also worked.
 I made a new shortcut and left it at the default of "Photo media"... and it failed again.

-The shortcut would only work if I either left the `Type` as "Image", **or** set it to "Image" and then set it back, obviously flipping some invisible internal value^[internals] of the shortcut to correctly compare the width and height.
+The shortcut would only work if I either left the `Type` as "Image", **or** set it to "Image" and then set it back, obviously flipping some invisible internal value[^internals] of the shortcut to correctly compare the width and height.

 No programming language, API, library, or framework has made me as frustrated as writing even the most trivial Shortcuts.